residential-services

 This residential treatment program was the first of its kind to address HIV/AIDS issues in people with co-occurring substance use and mental health issues.
 Treatment is provided using a social rehabilitation recovery and wellness approach that uses staff, peers, and community support to enhance self-esteem and community participation.
 Individual treatment planning and counseling, groups, and structure are provided using a client-centered approach in order to address the diverse needs of participants.

-Licensed and certified by the State Department of Healthcare Services
+Licensed and certified by the State Department of Health Care Services

-License number: 380001CN,
+License number: 380001CN

 Intake and Authorization Forms